kamilashi/kamilashi.github.io/_posts/2025-05-07-kaiko-project-5-gameplay.md

 <div style="height: 50px;"></div>

 During my full-time employment at Kaiko I created severall gameplay systems for the unreleased project 5 from a beloved THQNordic IP.
 The project was done in ECS, with entities being defined by their components, components operated on by their respective systems.
-Each component stored data and settings relevant for its container entity, managing those was done with the help of proprietary tools and converters.
+Each component stored data and settings relevant for its container entity, which were managed with the help of proprietary tools and converters.
 All system code was written in C++.

 ## Wall Movement System

 System that processes vertical and horizontal wall runs.
-An experimental iteraction featured a manual switch of the wall run direction when reaching so-called "wall run extenders", while the default one had automatic wall run extension in the same direction.
+An experimental iteraction features a manual switch of the wall run direction when reaching the "wall run extenders", while the default one has automatic wall run extension in the same direction.
 During a wall run, if a so called "wall-run target" is detected (wall run extender or a horizontal rail), the movement curve adjusts to always end up at a pre-defined position relative to the target, from which the transition animation could start playing.
 If an extender is detected below the player, the system either pulls the player closer to the extender to play the "jump-over" animation, or pulls away if a correct landing cannot be predicted.
-There are multiple transitions to a wall scrape, like after a vertical wall run that has no target or when failing to make a corner jump during a horizontal wall run.
+There are multiple transitions to a wall scrape, like after completing a vertical wall run that has no target or when failing to perform a corner jump during a horizontal wall run.

 <div style="height: 20px;"></div>